 Ohio law requires the fiscal office to certify that the amount required for any expenditure that has been lawfully appropriated and is in the treasury or in the process of collection to the credit of an appropriate fund free from any previous encumbrance.
-The District did not obtain certification of the availability of funds.
+The District did not always obtain certification of the availability of funds prior to making a contract or ordering and expenditure.

-5. Lapsing of Appropriations
+5. Lapsing of Appropriations: